ionic-team/stencil-site/versioned_docs/version-v2/config/extras.md

 }
 ```

-### dynamicImportShim
+### `__deprecated__dynamicImportShim`

 Dynamic `import()` shim.
-This is only needed for Edge 18 and below, and Firefox 67 and below.
-If you do not need to support Edge 18 and below (Edge before it moved to Chromium) then it's recommended to set `dynamicImportShim` to `false`.
+This is only needed for Edge 18 and below, and Firefox
+67 and below.
+If you do not need to support Edge 18 and below (Edge before it
+moved to Chromium) then it's recommended to set `dynamicImportShim` to `false`.
 Defaults to `false`.

+As of Stencil v3.0.0, support for IE 11, Edge <= 18, and Safari 10 has begun to
+reach end-of-life.
+While this flag and its supporting functionality is
+currently available, it will be removed in a future version of Stencil.

 ### experimentalImportInjection